Jeffreydne/ReadmeGenerator/README.md

 ## Instalation

 This application requires the npm module inquirer.
-If you do not already have this module installed globally then you will need to type 'npm init' followed by 'npm install' in the command line before running this program.
+If you do not already have this module installed globally then you will need to type npm install in the command line before running this program.

 ---